akka/akka/akka-docs/src/main/paradox/discovery/index.md

 ## Discovery Method: Aggregate multiple discovery methods

-Aggregate discovery allows multiple discovery methods to be aggregated e.g. try and resolve via DNS and fall back to configuration.
+Aggregate discovery allows multiple discovery methods to be aggregated.

 To use aggregate discovery add its dependency as well as all of the discovery that you want to aggregate.